hikeventures/hikeventures.github.io/_posts/events/2017-06-26-Thermarest-OutDoorShow-2017.markdown

 **Konstantin:**	The traditional one.

-**Doug:**	That's for individual pressure adjustment when you're lying on the mattress. (affirmative) So we all have this tendency to inflate it very firm, like I did here, but the most comfort is to actually let out a little bit of air for most of us.
+**Doug:**	That's for individual pressure adjustment when you're lying on the mattress.
+So we all have this tendency to inflate it very firm, like I did here, but the most comfort is to actually let out a little bit of air for most of us.

-**Konstantin:**	Definitely works for me because I would like to have a little bit of a (yeah) lower shoulders and the back.
+**Konstantin:**	Definitely works for me because I would like to have a little bit of a lower shoulders and the back.

 **Doug:**	And that's what you want to do when you're lying on the actual mattress.